ionic-team/ionic-docs/docs/api/accordion.md

 ### Animations

 The accordion animation works by knowing the height of the `content` slot when the animation starts.
-It also expects that this height will remain consistent throughout the animation.
+The accordion expects that this height will remain consistent throughout the animation.
 As a result, developers should avoid performing any operation that may change the height of the content during the animation.

 For example, using [ion-img](../img) may cause layout shifts as it lazily loads images.
 This means that as the animation plays, `ion-img` will load the image data, and the dimensions of  `ion-img` will change to account for the loaded image data.
+This can result in the height of the `content` slot changing.
 Developers have a couple options for avoiding this:

 1. Use an `img` element without any lazy loading. `ion-img` always uses lazy loading, but `img` does not use lazy loading by default.
 This is the simplest option and works well if you have small images that do not significantly benefit from lazy loading.